solarslurpi/GrowBuddies/docs/vpdbuddy.md

  ## Tuning the PID
  ### PID Python Code
  vpdBuddy implements a modified version of [simple-pid](https://github.com/m-lundberg/simple-pid).
 Thanks to the initial work of [Brett Beauregard and his Arduino PID controller as well as documentation](http://brettbeauregard.com/blog/2011/04/improving-the-beginners-pid-introduction/).
-The modification moves the sampling time from the code.
-Instead sampling time is defined by the time between receiving snifferBuddy readings via mqtt messages.
+The modification uses the time between mqtt messages as the (fairly) consistent sampling time instead of the system clock.
  ### Tuning
- I haven't tuned a PID before.
+#### Challenges
+- The input, setpoint, and error terms are all in floating point units relative to vpd readings.  vpd readings are typically between 0.0 and 2.0.
+The output is the number of seconds to turn on mistBuddy.
+Thus, the output includes a conversion from vpd (floating point) to number of seconds (integer)
+- Spewing out vapor into the air using mistBuddy is imprecise.
+Luckily, the vpd does not have to be precise as shown in the [vpd range chart](vpd_chart)

   I'm starting by isolating the P (Proportonal Gain) value.
 A challenge for vpdBuddy is the PID error is in terms of vpd units.
 For example:
  - vpd setpoint = 0.8
  - vpd reading = 1.2
  - the vpd error is -0.4